 - Frequent travelers who often need access to a fully-functioning phone overseas and do NOT already have it included (like, for zero extra charges) in your current plan.

 - Anyone who freezes their account at home and wants a phone number to use abroad.
-(It is not necessary to freeze your account to use a prepaid SIM).
+(It is unnecessary to freeze your account to use a prepaid SIM).

-- Anyone sick of paying ridiculous daily rates for global coverage on your regular carrier.
+- Those sick of paying ridiculous daily rates for global coverage on your regular carrier.